Chapter 2: Use Cases

 Over many years of operation, these approaches have become more sophisticated.
 For example, B4 evolved from treating all traffic equally to supporting a range of traffic classes with different levels of tolerance to delay and availability requirements.
 Examples of traffic classes included: (1) copying user data (e.g., email, documents, audio/video) to remote datacenters for availability; (2) accessing remote storage by computations that run over distributed data sources; and (3) pushing large-scale data to synchronize state across multiple datacenters.
-These classes are ordered in increasing volume, decreasing latency sensitivity, and decreasing overall priority.
-For example, user-data represents the lowest volume on B4, is the most latency sensitive, and is of the highest priority.
+In this example, user-data represents the lowest volume on B4, is the most latency sensitive, and is of the highest priority.
 By breaking traffic up into these classes with different properties, and running a path calculation algorithm for each one, the team was able to considerably improve the efficiency of the network, while still meeting the requirements of the most demanding applications.

-Through a combination of centralizing the decision-making process, programatically rate-limiting traffic at the senders, and differentiating three classes of traffic, Google has been able to drive their link utilizations to nearly 100%.
+Through a combination of centralizing the decision-making process, programmatically rate-limiting traffic at the senders, and differentiating classes of traffic, Google has been able to drive their link utilizations to nearly 100%.
 This is two to three times better than the 30-40% average utilization that WAN links are typically provisioned for, which is necessary to allow those networks to deal with both traffic bursts and link/switch failures.
-The Google experience with SDN is an interesting one, and shows the value of being able to customize the network and the power of centralized control to change networking abstractions.
+Microsoft’s reported experience with SWAN was similar.
+These hyperscale experiences with SDN show both the value of being able to customize the network and the power of centralized control to change networking abstractions.
 A conversation with Amin Vahdat, Jennifer Rexford, and David Clark is especially insightful about the thought process in adopting SDN.